legacymachine/node-red-contrib-shuttlexpress/README.md

 Note that the values for vendorId and productId must be in hex and lower-case.

 Save this file as `/etc/udev/rules.d/ShuttleXpress.rules`, unplug the HID device, and reload the rules with:

+**Note: `ShuttleXpress.rules` File is included in GitHub repository

 ```bash
 sudo udevadm control --reload-rules